Annyck Besso

 Approach Inspired By

 The Registered Dietitians at Sööma use therapeutic approaches to inform their nutrition interventions within their scope of practice.
-Learn more about how we incorporate various therapeutic styles in our nutrition counseling.
+Learn more about how we incorporate various therapeutic styles in our nutrition counseling for eating disorders and disordered eating.

 Annyck is a Registered Dietitian with an expertise in the treatment of eating disorders in both private and academic medical center settings.
 After completing a Bachelors in nutrition and dietetics, Annyck received her Masters in dietetics at McGill University and became a member of the Ordre des diététistes nutritionnistes du Québec (ODNQ).